 Product Information Management (PIM) is the key to eCommerce success.

-That’s where Product Information Management or PIM comes in.
+That’s where Product Information Management, or PIM, comes in.
 It helps drive your product experience to the next level for your employees and users.

 Let me explain.

-We already talked about what is PIM (click the link, go jug your memory a bit).
-Here let me just say that PIM helps manage, maintain and distribute product information across your company from one centralized system.
+We already talked about what PIM is (click the link, go jug your memory a bit).
+Here let me just say that PIM helps manage, maintain, and distribute product information across your company from one centralized system.

 All this data is then distributed from the PIM to all relevant platforms, teams, and channels, saving everyone valuable time and ensuring data accuracy across platforms.

 If you’re an eCommerce business, you’re probably spending a lot of time trying to streamline your marketing and sales activities.
-A PIM significantly helps by enabling an excellent product experience that drives a frictionless user experience, time efficiency, and easy multi-channel scaling.
+A PIM helps by enabling an excellent product experience that drives a frictionless user experience, time efficiency, and easy multi-channel scaling.

 👌 Excellent Product Experience